mnordin/social_media_parser/README.md

 => "https://www.facebook.com/teamcoco"
 ```

-`SocialMediaParser#parse` accepts either a url string or a hash, that accepts
+`SocialMediaParser.parse` accepts either a url string or a hash, that accepts

 ```ruby
 {